KonorOko/distillation-tower-monitor/README.md

   Display interactive charts of temperatures and compositions for each plate of the tower.

 - **Measurement History:**
-  Save historical data and export it in Excel or CSV format.
+  Save historical data and export it in Excel format.

 - **Modbus RTU Connection:**
   Connect to the distillation tower via Modbus RTU with no extra drivers or configurations required.